 - Work-related cynicism

-While anyone in any profession can absolutely experience burnout, lawyers are particularly prone to suffering from it, and to suffering the consequences.
+While anyone in any profession can absolutely experience burnout, lawyers are particularly prone to suffering from it.

 “You can be drawn into the practice of law for really good reasons, and it can be an appropriate career choice for you, and yet circumstances in your law firm and in your practice can lead you to burnout—even in a situation where it was something that you enjoyed,” Allison, a Professional Certified Coach who was interviewed along with Terry at the Clio Cloud Conference, noted.

 In extreme cases, the impact of burnout for lawyers is vast, significant, and serious.
 As Terry, a Master Certified Coach, said, “The last information I saw indicated that lawyers had the highest alcoholism rates, the highest depression rates, the highest suicide rates.
 There’s a lot of dissatisfaction in the profession.”